-- ESG ratings and data products providers could consider : - o adopting procedures and mechanisms related to their ESG ratings and data products to protect the non-public nature of information shared with them by companies under the terms of a confidentiality agreement or otherwise under a mutual understanding that the information is shared confidentially. - o using non-public information only for purposes related to their ESG ratings and data products or otherwise in accordance with their confidentiality arrangements with the company.
+- > ESG ratings and data products providers could consider : - adopting and implementing written policies and procedures and mechanisms related to their ESG ratings and data products designed to address and protect the non-public nature of information shared with them by entities under the terms of a confidentiality agreement or otherwise under a mutual understanding that the information is shared confidentially. - adopting and implementing written policies and procedures designed to address the use of non-public information only for purposes related to their ESG ratings and data products or otherwise in accordance with their confidentiality arrangements with the entity. - including information on data confidentiality management and on the protection of non-public information to the extent terms of engagement are published.

-5.3 Proposed Recommendation for users of ESG ratings and data products
+5.3 Recommendations for market participant users of ESG ratings and data products

-For the users and uses of ESG ratings and data products, IOSCO has been able to draw on the process of its fact-finding exercise.
+For the users and uses of ESG ratings and data products, IOSCO has been able to draw on the process of its fact-finding exercise and consultation responses.
 The fact-finding exercise showed that ESG ratings and data products may underpin many ESG indices, and screening criteria for certain ESG-oriented products.
-IOSCO has identified that it would be beneficial to propose recommendations that promote the adoption of procedures for the conduct of due diligence and governance to ensure mechanistic reliance on ESG ratings and data products is avoided where at all possible.
+IOSCO has identified that it would be beneficial to provide recommendations that promote the adoption of written policies and procedures designed to address the conduct of due diligence, or information gathering and review, and governance to help ensure mechanistic reliance on ESG ratings and data products is avoided where at all possible.

-Recommendation 7: Financial market participants could consider conducting due diligence on the ESG ratings and data products that they use in their internal processes.
-This due diligence could include an understanding of what is being rated or assessed by the product, how it is being rated or assessed and, limitations and the purposes for which the product is being used.
+Recommendation 7: Market participants could consider conducting due diligence, or gathering and reviewing information on the ESG ratings and data products that they use in their internal processes.
+This due diligence or information gathering and review could include an understanding of what is being rated or assessed by the product, how it is being rated or assessed and, limitations and the purposes for which the product is being used.